PoorLazyCoder/spelling-helper/README.md

 # For Developer

-The project uses JDK8 and NetBeans IDE 12.6
-The Online version only run on server, for example  https:// localhost/.
+The project uses JDK8 and NetBeans IDE 12.6, The Main Class is desktop.DesktopUi.java The Online version only run on server, for example  https:// localhost/.
 The Online version's source code is outdate, and no longer be can compiled, so it is not included.

 ![netbeans](https://user-images.githubusercontent.com/98500513/153250444-1c7da43e-1af3-445d-b670-d96468c3d882.png)